 We are the retail outlets for the cooperative Bio-Bauere-Genossenschaft Lëtzebuerg

 In 1988, the very few organic farmers in Luxembourg founded Bio-Bauere-Genossenschaft Lëtzebuerg (BIOG).
 The cooperative aimed to encourage the processing and marketing of Luxembourg organic and Demeter products and to actively support organic and biodynamic agriculture.
 It was out of the cooperative’s temporary outlet in the city of Luxembourg that the first NATURATA store was born, in 1989.
 Today, it is still located in the original premises in Rollingergrund and remains the great favourite of its loyal customer base.

-However, a lot of water has flowed under the bridge these past three decades: in that time, twelve NATURATA Bio-Marchés have been introduced throughout the country.
-On average, our large stores offer more than 9 000 items in the organic food and natural cosmetics segments.
+However, a lot of water has flowed under the bridge these past three decades: on average, our large stores offer more than 9 000 items in the organic food and natural cosmetics segments.